Decoupling the "What" and "Where" With Polar Coordinate Positional Embeddings

 While RoPE struggles to learn this task and reaches an average accuracy of just 11\%, our method PoPE solves the task almost perfectly, reaching an average accuracy of nearly 95\%.
 This result highlights the difficulty that RoPE has in teasing apart `what' and `where' information, i.e., identifying the position of certain content and determining the content at a certain relative position.
-In contrast, PoPE efficiently learns a generalizable solution for the task, presumably because 'what' and 'where' information can be disentangled in key-query matching. \looseness=-1
+In contrast, PoPE efficiently learns a generalizable solution for the task, presumably because 'what' and 'where' information can be disentangled in key-query matching.
+For a broader comparison against other positional encoding types such as sinusoidal, learnable, ALiBi and other RoPE variants refer to \Cref{app: add-results} \looseness=-1

 Next, we test our method on sequence modeling in the domains of music and genomic data.
 Like human language, both domains have a hierarchical organization and are rule governed systems.
 In contrast to human language, structural rules can be quite strict and precise positional information is critical.
 Musical pieces contain hierarchical repeating structures (chords, phrases, motifs), where relative pitch and timing changes are more predictive than their absolute values \citep{huang2019music}. \citet{huang2019music} also note that the characteristic grammar in piano gestures relies more on relative intervals.
 Likewise, genomic sequences contain local patterns that rely on relative position and ordering of elements.